juancarlospaco/unicodemoticon/README.md

 Donate, Charityware :
 ---------------------

 - [Charityware](https://en.wikipedia.org/wiki/Donationware) is a licensing model that supplies fully operational unrestricted software to the user and requests an optional donation be paid to a third-party beneficiary non-profit.
-The amount of donation may be left to the discretion of the user.
-Its GPL-compatible and Enterprise ready.
+The amount may be left to discretion of the user.
-- If you want to Donate please [click here](http://www.icrc.org/eng/donations/index.jsp) or [click here](http://www.atheistalliance.org/support-aai/donate) or [click here](http://www.msf.org/donate) or [click here](http://richarddawkins.net/) or [click here](http://www.supportunicef.org/) or [click here](http://www.amnesty.org/en/donate)
+- If you want to Donate please [click here](http://www.icrc.org/eng/donations/index.jsp) or [click here](http://www.atheistalliance.org/support-aai/donate) or [click here](http://www.msf.org/donate) or [click here](http://richarddawkins.net/) or [click here](http://www.supportunicef.org/) or [click here](http://www.amnesty.org/en/donate) or [click here](http://www.rescue.org/irc-fast-facts)